What you need to know

 What you need to do

-- Send your complete, detailed proposal, including a cover sheet, 3-6 page narrative, budget, and letters of support to email@example.com by the deadline (generally in September).
+- Send your complete detailed proposal, including a cover sheet, 3-6 page narrative, budget, and letters of support to firstname.lastname@example.org by Friday, October 13, 2023.

 - Our staff will confirm receipt of your proposal by email.

-- The review committee typically meets in mid-fall; you will receive a decision letter by email before the end of the fall term.
+- The selection committee will meet in November.
+You will receive a decision letter by email in December.

 - For questions about your proposal or the process, contact us at email@example.com or (617) 253-5629.